-The upcoming year's undergraduate catalog is reviewed by department and college curriculum representatives, who make edits prior to March.
-In March, the Registrar's Office conducts a final proof of the catalog, ensuring that approved curriculum changes appear correctly and editor's changes are appropriate.
-The undergraduate catalog is published online on April 1.
+The upcoming year's undergraduate catalog is reviewed by department and college curriculum representatives, who make edits prior to February.
+In February, the curriculum administrative assistant conducts a final proof of the catalog, ensuring that approved curriculum changes appear correctly and editor's changes are appropriate.
+The undergraduate catalog is published online on March 1.